Don't Limit Your Book Distribution: KDP Select and ACX

 ACX Audiobooks and Audible

 ACX audiobooks produced by ACX in exchange for a higher profit share are not offered outside of the Amazon properties.
 That means that yes, your audiobook is available at Audible, but NOT available through any Apple properties and NOT available to the library or bookstore markets.
-Libraries spend almost 24% of their budgets on audiobooks and the numbers are increasing.
+Libraries devote close to 24% of their materials budgets to audiobooks, and that share continues to grow.

 KDP Select